Healthy Blueberry Crumble Bars

 I have been on such a blueberry kick this summer.
-I guess that’s what happens when your husband goes blueberry picking and brings home pounds on pounds of fresh blubs.
+I guess that’s what happens when your husband goes blueberry picking and brings home pounds on pounds of fresh blueberries.
 We actually let the berries sit out on the counter for about 24 hours, grabbing handfuls whenever we felt like it.
-Then I decided to turn a few into a baked good and ended up with these crumble bars.
+Then I decided to turn a few into a healthy treat and ended up with these healthy blueberry crumble bars.

 Goodness gracious, I’m so glad I did because I’m not kidding when I say that these little bars turned out to be one of the best things I’ve made all summer!!